 Annual Expenses (as a percentage of net assets attributable to shares)

-Management Fees (1) 1.38%
+Management Fees 1.38%

-Incentive Fees (15% of investment income) (2)
+Incentive Fees (15% of investment income) (1) 1.74%

-Interest Payments on Borrowed Funds (3) 0.14%
+Interest Payments on Borrowed Funds (2) 0.16%

-Other Expenses (4) 0.72%
+Other Expenses (3) 0.55%

-Acquired Fund Fees and Expenses (5) 0.02%
+Acquired Fund Fees and Expenses (4) 0.01%

-Total Annual Expenses 3.81%(6)
+Total Annual Expenses 3.83% (5)

-- (1) The SEC requires that the "management fees" percentage be shown as a percentage of net assets attributable to common shareholders, rather than total assets, including assets that have been funded with borrowed monies because common shareholders bear all of this cost. - (2) The incentive fee is calculated and payable quarterly in arrears based upon the Fund's "pre-incentive fee net investment income" for the immediately preceding fiscal quarter, and is subject to a hurdle rate, expressed as a rate of return on the Fund's adjusted capital, equal to 1.75% per quarter, or an annualized hurdle rate of 7.00%, subject to a "catch-up" feature.
+- (1) The incentive fee is calculated and payable quarterly in arrears based upon the Fund's "pre-incentive fee net investment income" for the immediately preceding fiscal quarter, and is subject to a hurdle rate, expressed as a rate of return on the Fund's adjusted capital, equal to 1.75% per quarter, or an annualized hurdle rate of 7.00%, subject to a "catch-up" feature.
 The amount of incentive fees shown is based on the amount earned in the prior fiscal year.
-See "Management of the Fund Investment Advisory Agreement" for a full explanation of how the Incentive Fee is calculated. - (3) These expenses represent interest payments incurred in connection with our outstanding preferred stock during the prior fiscal year.
-As of March 31, 2024, we had 1,000 shares of Floating Rate Series A Cumulative Term Preferred Shares due 2025 outstanding. - (4) Other expenses include accounting, legal and auditing fees, reimbursement of the compensation for administrative personnel and fees payable to the Fund's independent trustees. - (5) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies including private funds that rely on Section 3(c)(1) or 3(c)(7) of the 1940 Act.
+See "Management of the Fund Investment Advisory Agreement" for a full explanation of how the Incentive Fee is calculated. - (2) These expenses represent interest payments incurred in connection with our outstanding preferred stock and borrowing during the prior fiscal year.
+On September 6, 2024, we entered into a Loan Agreement with U.S. Bank, pursuant to which U.S. Bank agreed to provide us with a line of credit with an uncommitted amount of \$20,000,000.
+The Loan Agreement will expire on September 5, 2025.
+As of March 31, 2025, we had 1,000 shares of Floating Rate Series A Cumulative Term Preferred Shares due 2025 outstanding. - (3) Other expenses include accounting, legal and auditing fees, reimbursement of the compensation for administrative personnel and fees payable to the Fund's independent trustees. - (4) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies including private funds that rely on Section 3(c)(1) or 3(c)(7) of the 1940 Act.
 These indirect costs may include performance fees paid to the Acquired Fund's adviser or its affiliates.
 It does not include brokerage or transaction costs incurred by the Acquired Funds.
-If Acquired Fund Fees and Expenses are incurred, the operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund. - (6) Expenses may not sum to total due to rounding.
+If Acquired Fund Fees and Expenses are incurred, the operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund.
+Acquired Fund Fees and Expenses are estimated for the current fiscal year. - (5) Expenses may not sum to total due to rounding.